17 Things to Know Before Renting a Car in Milan Italy

 A few things to keep in mind are:

-✔️ Keep to the right lane, not just in Milan but all throughout Italy.
+✔️ Stay in the right lane, not just in Milan, but throughout Italy.

 ✔️ In cases when you have to switch to the left lane to overtake slower vehicles, exercise extra caution.